shubhomb/shubhom.com/content/home/publications.md

 # Recent Publications widget.
 # This widget displays recent publications from `content/publication/`.
 widget = "publications"
-active = false
+active = true
 date = 2016-04-20T00:00:00

-title = "Publications/Academic Writings"
+title = "Academic Writing"
 subtitle = ""

 # Order that this section will appear in.
-weight = 6
+weight = 60

 # Number of publications to list.
 count = 1